Legoclones/pickledbg/README.md

 # pickledbg
 `pickledbg` is a set of tools used to help analyze, create, and understand Python pickles.
-Many tools and documentation already exist, including [the official Python pickle documentation](https://docs.python.org/3/library/pickle.html), the [pickletools module for pickle disassembly](https://docs.python.org/3/library/pickletools.html), and the [Julia language's documentation for pickles](https://docs.juliahub.com/Pickle/LAUNc/0.3.2/). `pickledbg` introduces additional pickle-analyzing tools and more comprehensive documentation. `pickledbg.py` is a [GDB](https://www.sourceware.org/gdb/)+[GEF](https://github.com/hugsy/gef)-style debugger, where pickles are unpacked instruction by instruction, showing the Pickle Machine state (stack, metastack, and memo) at each step. `picklecomp.py` (not yet created) is used to make the generation of custom Python pickles easier, specifically intended for CTF pickle jails.
-Lastly, more extensive and clearer documentation is present in the `pickle_doc/` folder (not yet created), intended for you to understand each opcode, pickles as a whole, and relevant source code from one spot without having to go anywhere else.
+Many tools and documentation already exist, including [the official Python pickle documentation](https://docs.python.org/3/library/pickle.html), the [pickletools module for pickle disassembly](https://docs.python.org/3/library/pickletools.html), and the [Julia language's documentation for pickles](https://docs.juliahub.com/Pickle/LAUNc/0.3.2/).
+This repo introduces additional pickle-analyzing tools and more comprehensive documentation. `pickledbg.py` is a [GDB](https://www.sourceware.org/gdb/)+[GEF](https://github.com/hugsy/gef)-style debugger, where pickles are unpacked instruction by instruction, showing the Pickle Machine state (stack, metastack, and memo) at each step. `picklecomp.py` is used to make the generation of custom Python pickles easier, specifically intended for CTF pickle jails.
+Lastly, more extensive and clearer documentation is present in the `pickle_doc/` folder, intended for you to understand each opcode, pickles as a whole, and relevant source code from one spot without having to go anywhere else.

+## Pickle Documentation
+*not yet implemented*

 ## `pickledbg.py`
 The current [pickle source code](https://github.com/python/cpython/blob/3.11/Lib/pickle.py) was used as the framework for this debugger, only adding in code and making minor modifications to print out the state and handle commands.
 The implementation of each opcode was untouched to ensure it behaves exactly as it would when normally being unpickled.
 The format and designed was meant to look and function similar to GEF, including color schemes.